sbitio/puppet-defaults/README.md

 There're some exceptions, for example for users we provide a `useraccount` defined type that manages the user, its groups and ssh keys all together.

-Other exception is packages.
-We support both `defaults::packages` per above pattern and also a plain list of packages in `defaults::extra_packages`.

 ## Example hiera

 This is an example of some supported resource types.
 See [manifests/init.pp](https://github.com/sbitio/puppet-defaults/blob/master/manifests/init.pp)